PHALANGES OF THE FOOT ANATOMY

 • Similar structure to phalanges of the hand but shorter and broader

-• Essential for push-off during walking and balance
+• Essential for push-off when you walk and balance

 STRUCTURE OF EACH PHALANX